stylersnico/batch-pdf-printer/README.md

 - No admin rights needed

 ## Designed for
-- Windows 7/10
+- Windows 7/10/11
-- Adobe Reader DC
+- Adobe Reader DC / Can fit Adobe Acrobat (with path change to .exe)

 ## Installation
 Download the archive and extract the folder when you want to have it.